Between the Lines: Typography 101 for Creative Professionals

 There are plenty of places you can find free fonts, but you get what you pay for—and when you pay nothing, be glad to find anything of value.
 Eventually, to get serious about your font game, you will have to spend actual money.
 Prices range pretty widely; some fonts or collections cost $5 while others cost hundreds.
-As always, it’s a personal choice of fit and affordability.
-As always, shop responsibly; check the Terms, know what you’re buying and who you’re buying from, read the reviews, and see as much as you can in advance.
+As always, it’s a personal choice of fit and affordability—and as always, shop responsibly.

 Brush Up on the Rules

 Like grammar and style, typography is subjective.
 That doesn’t mean there aren’t a few rules.